-The Commonwealth has committed to lead development of National Urban Freight Planning Principles as a new action in the National Freight and Supply Chain Strategy.
+The Commonwealth has committed to lead development of National Urban Freight Planning Principles (the Principles) as a new action in the National Freight and Supply Chain Strategy.

-The Commonwealth is working with all levels of government and industry to develop National Urban Freight Planning Principles.
-There is a need to balance freight's contribution to our economy and standard of living with social inclusion and environmental protection.
-To achieve this the Principles bring together transport and land use planning.
-The Principles are intended to flow through to strategic planning and detailed planning guidance documents over time.
+The Commonwealth is working with all levels of government and industry to develop the Principles which require freight's contribution to our economy and standard of living to be balanced with social inclusion and environmental protection.
+To achieve this the Principles bring together transport and land use planning, and are intended to flow through to strategic planning and detailed planning guidance documents over time.

+The Principles recognise:

-While the Commonwealth is leading this work, the Principles recognise the primacy of state, territory and local governments in transport and land use planning.
-The Principles also recognise freight and logistics networks are continuously evolving.
-As a largely private sector activity, industry support and ongoing engagement is crucial to capturing the potential benefits of any urban freight planning reform.
+- the primacy of state, territory and local governments in transport and land use planning. - that freight and logistics networks are continuously evolving. - that industry support and ongoing engagement is crucial to capturing the potential benefits of any urban freight planning reform.

 Early in the COVID-19 pandemic, governments took steps to minimise any unnecessary barriers to freight movement, including removing delivery curfews, to ensure Australians could receive timely and reliable supplies of essential goods.

-The Principles are an opportunity to build on these foundations, working with planning, transport and infrastructure ministers across all states and territories.
+This is an opportunity to build on these foundations, working with planning, infrastructure and transport agencies across all states and territories, local government and industry.